-To set up the Unity MCP server and plugin:
+To install the Unity MCP server:

 openupm add com.ivanmurzak.unity.mcp